 With so much going on, it’s advisable to pick up or download the schedule and select a few activities you wish to participate in.
 With so much going on it’s impossible to do everything!

-Noche en Blanco 2022 will take place on Saturday 8 October.
+Noche en Blanco 2022 will take place on Saturday 8 October, from 7pm until midnight.

 Daryl moved to Malaga permanently in 2014 having first fallen in love with the city on his Erasmus year.
 After working for many years at local expat newspaper SUR in English, Daryl gained expert knowledge in life from the perspective of foreign residents and decided to co-found Malaga Guru in 2016.